 Education and Training

-Zac Palmer, AMFT was trained in Couple and Family Therapy at Adler University.
+Zac Palmer, LMFT was trained in Couple and Family Therapy at Adler University.
 He has worked for Skylight Counseling Center, as well as the school-based, play therapy practice at United Stand Counseling Center.